 - Pains: Pains are internal and external factors which pose difficulties in the path of customers getting the job done.
 Pains include barriers as well as negative outcomes which the customers hope to avoid like risks, obstacles or dissatisfaction from the outcome.
 An important factor that needs to be considered is whether the specified pain is severe or light.
 Pains in the above-mentioned example could be a traffic jam, an early meeting, undesired costs, or even the extra two miles the dad has to travel.

-- Gains: This section includes the benefits and gains in the form of positive outcomes and satisfaction which the customers require, expect, desire, or will be surprised by, and which will increase the likelihood of adopting a value proposition.
+- Gains: This section includes the benefits and gains in the form of positive outcomes and satisfaction that the customers require, expect, desire, or will be surprised by, and which will increase the likelihood of adopting a value proposition.
 An important aspect to be kept in mind is that some gains have more value and are more preferred by the customers over others.
 Gains for the dad in the above example could include building a good relationship with the daughter, safety, and affection.

 - Product and services: It includes the list of products and services you offer to the customers to help them get their functional, social, or emotional job done.
 It forms the base to addressing their pains and gains.